Beard Motorsports: Cup Series

 Mark Beard founded the team during the 2014 NASCAR Sprint Cup Series.
 The race team's engine was built with old Hendrick Motorsports parts and with tests at various east coast tracks, including at New Hampshire Motor Speedway.

 The team was on the entry list for the July race at Loudon but withdrew their car before attempting to qualify.
 The team then attempted to run at Richmond International Raceway two months later with Clay Rogers in the No. 75 Beard Oil Chevrolet; however, they failed to qualify for the race.
 The last time Beard Motorsports attempted to qualify for a race was at Phoenix International Raceway with Rogers, but weren't able to make the race.

 The team did not attempt any races in 2015 or 2016.

 In 2017, Beard Motorsports announced it would run the Daytona 500 with Brendan Gaughan in the No. 75 Beard Oil Chevrolet.
 Gaughan's Richard Childress Racing Xfinity Series pit crew serviced the car and the team used a Childress engine.
-The team also bought a car from Leavine Family Racing, a Childress satellite; the car had finished 15th in the previous year's Daytona 500 with Michael McDowell.
-The team does not possess a NASCAR charter.
+The team also bought a car from Leavine Family Racing, a Childress satellite; the car had finished fifteenth in the previous year's Daytona 500 with Michael McDowell.
+The team did not possess a NASCAR charter.
 As one of the two fastest non-charter cars in qualifying, Gaughan was able to make the field.

-Gaughan then secured an 11th-place finish in the Daytona 500, the first race in the Cup Series for the team.
+Gaughan then secured an eleventh-place finish in the Daytona 500, the first race in the Cup Series for the team.
 The team announced it would enter the other three 2017 restrictor plate races.
 Gaughan and the team returned at Talladega, finishing 27th.
-Then on July 1 in the Coke Zero 400, Brendan Gaughan drove the team's car to a seventh-place finish, despite hitting the wall once in the race.
+Then on July 1 in the Coke Zero 400, Brendan Gaughan drove the team's car to a seventh place finish, despite hitting the wall once in the race.
 The team's next race was the Alabama 500 at Talladega Superspeedway.
-Gaughan led laps and ended up 17th after avoiding the big one then being collected in the next crash.
+Gaughan led laps and ended up seventeenth after avoiding the big one then being collected in the next crash.